 The number of cases for every vaccine-preventable disease plummets in the years after a vaccine for that disease is made widely available.

 Smallpox killed hundreds of millions of people and was one of the most feared diseases for over 3000 years.
 Today is completely gone thanks to immunization efforts.
 Polio, Syphilis once affecting millions are rarely diagnosed now.
-Vaccination prevents 20 -30 million death worldwide.
+Vaccination prevents 20 -30 million deaths worldwide.

 Vaccine Myth No. 6